Position-independent code: History

-Technical details
+SunOS 4.x and ELF

-Procedure calls inside a shared library are typically made through small procedure linkage table stubs, which then call the definitive function.
+Procedure calls inside a shared library are typically made through small procedure linkage table (PLT) stubs, which then call the definitive function.
 This notably allows a shared library to inherit certain function calls from previously loaded libraries rather than using its own versions.

 Data references from position-independent code are usually made indirectly, through Global Offset Tables (GOTs), which store the addresses of all accessed global variables.
 There is one GOT per compilation unit or object module, and it is located at a fixed offset from the code (although this offset is not known until the library is linked).
 When a linker links modules to create a shared library, it merges the GOTs and sets the final offsets in code.
 It is not necessary to adjust the offsets when loading the shared library later.

-Position independent functions accessing global data start by determining the absolute address of the GOT given their own current program counter value.
-This often takes the form of a fake function call in order to obtain the return value on stack (x86), in a specific standard register (SPARC, MIPS), or a special register (POWER/PowerPC/Power ISA), which can then be moved to a predefined standard register, or to obtain it into that standard register (PA-RISC, Alpha, ESA/390 and z/Architecture).
-Some processor architectures, such as the Motorola 68000, Motorola 6809, WDC 65C816, Knuth's MMIX, ARM and x86-64 allow referencing data by offset from the program counter.
-This is specifically targeted at making position-independent code smaller, less register demanding and hence more efficient.
+Position-independent code that accesses global data does so by fetching the address for the global variable from its entry in the GOT.
+As the GOT is at a fixed offset from the code, the offset between the address of a given instruction in the code and the address of a GOT entry for a given global variable is also fixed, so that the offset does not need to be changed depending on the address at which the position-independent code is loaded.
+An instruction that fetches the GOT entry for a global variable would use an addressing mode that contains an offset relative to some instruction in the code; this might be a PC-relative addressing mode if the instruction set architecture supports it, or a register-relative addressing mode, with functions loading that register with the address of an instruction in the function prologue.